Design Tasmania

 Julia Gosling

-Julia has a background in new media, working for many years as a Front-End Web Developer and Accessibility Consultant in London for a range of clients including Microsoft, Apple, Canon and American Express.
-She holds a Bachelor of Arts in History and Politics and a Graduate Diploma in Information Technology.
-As well as her role with Design Tasmania, she works freelance creating online spaces for local small businesses.
+Julia has a background in new media, working for many years as a Front-End Web Developer and Accessibility Consultant in London.
+She holds a Bachelor of Arts in History and Politics, a Graduate Diploma in Information Technology and a Diploma in Graphic Design.

 When she’s not at work, Julia is one half of DJ team Cogwebs and Strange – a radio show which goes out weekly on Meander Valley Community Radio (96.9FM) and several internet radio stations in the UK.
 She also enjoys veggie gardening and can be seen most days at her local dog park with her Boston Terrier, Loki.